YousefAlsbaihi/NodeJs-Starter-Server/README.md

 # NodeJs Starter Server
 This NodeJs starter server has all the basic functions for users to start and security implemented using JWT and password hashed using bcryptjs

-# Project Title

-NodeJs server with Users functionalities using MongoDB

 ## About The Project

 NodeJs server with Users functionalities **Signup**, **Login**, **Update** and connected to MongoDB as database and JWT token authentication